JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 ## Agentic Due Diligence
-**AIOPS Agentic Due Diligence**: Streamline decision-making with a suite of integrated microsolutions that reduce manual workload, improve data integrity, and accelerate insight—delivering more accurate outcomes in less time.
+**AIOPS Agentic Due Diligence** - Streamline decision-making with a suite of integrated microsolutions that reduce manual workload, improve data integrity, and accelerate insight—delivering more accurate outcomes in less time.

 ### What is Agentic Due Diligence?
 AIOPS Agentic Due Diligence harnesses AI and machine learning to simplify complex review processes—cutting down on labour-intensive tasks and enabling faster, more reliable evaluations across risk, compliance, and performance metrics.